Sims Legacy Collection โ€“ Reference

 .OBJWavefront 3D Object

 A widely-supported plain-text 3D mesh format used as the editable intermediate in the classic Sims 1 mesh workflow.
-SKN2OBJ exports a SKN to OBJ for editing in MilkShape 3D (or any OBJ-compatible editor), then it is converted back to SKN via the SPJ.
-OBJ files do not store bone assignments – that is why the SPJ must be kept alongside the OBJ.
-For accessories, a new OBJ is created in a 3D editor and imported via SKN2OBJ’s Import OBJ function with the bone name set in the g group line.
+SKN2OBJ exports a SKN to OBJ for editing in MilkShape 3D or any other OBJ-compatible editor, then converts the edited OBJ back to SKN via the SPJ.
+OBJ files do not carry which body part each vertex belongs to – that information lives in the SPJ, which is why the SPJ must be kept alongside the OBJ.
+For adding a new accessory (a mesh attached to a body part, like wings), a separate OBJ is built in a 3D editor and then brought in through SKN2OBJ’s Import OBJ function – a dialog where you pick the OBJ file, give the new piece a full xskin-… name including its attach point, name a default skin BMP, and choose the attach site from a dropdown.
+The output of that dialog is a fresh SPJ which you then save as a SKN.

 .MTLMaterial File (accompanies OBJ)